Meek Mill Performs At Patriots Party, Angering Eagles Fans

 — Arash Markazi (@ArashMarkazi) February 4, 2019

-So why was Philly guy and Eagles fan at the Patriots party?
-A separate pre-Super Bowl that also attracted Mill, per The Hollywood Reporter, was put on by the sports apparel company Fanatics, which is owned by Michael Rubin; that’s the one where Cardi B appeared and danced with Patriots owner Robert Kraft.
+So why was the Philly guy and Eagles fan at the Patriots party?
+A separate pre-Super Bowl event that also attracted Mill, per the Hollywood Reporter, was put on by the sports apparel company Fanatics, which is owned by Michael Rubin; that’s the one where Cardi B appeared and danced with Patriots owner Robert Kraft.
 Another reason is that Kraft has partnered with Rubin and Mill on a criminal justice reform group called Reform Alliance.
 Kraft had also visited Mill while he was incarcerated.

 .@IamCardiB joined Robert Kraft and rapper @MeekMill for the Fanatics party at the College Football Hall of Fame during Super Bowl weekend in Atlanta https://t.co/WZClXgPgtl